 So what are wrenches?

-open end wrenchesopen end wrenches
+open end wrenches

 These keys are the most common and most people have not only seen them more than once, but also used them in certain cases.
 They are produced in accordance with GOST 2839-80 and are correctly called "double-sided open-end wrenches".